Cell Culture & Upstream Processing

 This presentation introduces mechanistic modeling frameworks developed to predict the complex dynamics of multispecific co-culture systems, providing a quantitative foundation for understanding and monitoring process behavior across varying conditions.

-DIGITAL BIOMANUFACTURING IN UPSTREAM PROCESSES
+DIGITAL TWINS AND IN SILICO STRATEGIES IN UPSTREAM PROCESSES

-Cell Culture Digital Twins Enabling Efficient Scale-up and Tech Transfer
+Cell Culture Digital Twins Enabling Efficient Scale-Up and Tech Transfer

 Photo of Brooke Tam, PhD, USP Modeling Expert, Sanofi , USP Modeling Expert , MSAT DSD , Sanofi Grp